-Impacts: Pumping of the Big Pine well BP-1 may impact Type D vegetation along the fault zone west of Big Pine.
-Project Description/ Mitigation Measure: As provided in the Water Agreement and the Green Book, existing and new monitoring sites would be utilized to monitor vegetation, water levels, and soil water.
+Impacts: Pumping of the Big Pine well BP-1 may impact Type D vegetation existing and new monitoring sites would be utilized to monitor vegetation, water levels, and soil water.
 Groundwater pumping would be managed to avoid significant decreases and changes in vegetation.
-Mitigation Goals/ Strategies/Actions: Avoidance of impact.
-Project Status/ Effectiveness: N/A Mitigation Plan Required/Status: No.